IAmMonmoy/ProfileSearch/README.md

-This will search for a profile from facebook and togahter.
+This Application search profile of users from multiple places.
+Right now i am working on github and facebook search.